ErickWendel/live-recognizing-multiple-gestures-tensorflowjs/README.md

-# live-recognizing-multiple-gestures-tensorflowjs
+# processing-large-reports-in-the-browser

 ## About

-This is the examples shown in my live screen about [recognizing multiple hand gestures using tensorflowjs and fingerpose (pt-br)](https://youtube.com/live/MeS6dX2a2zQ?feature=share)
+This is the examples shown in my live screen about [Recognizing gestures in real time right from the browser (pt-br)](https://www.youtube.com/live/MeS6dX2a2zQ?feature=share)

 First of all, leave your star 🌟 on this repo.